irinamironova9/secondhand-marketplace/README.md

 </p>
 <div id="badges" align="center">

-## Java Backend Part of Website for Posting Ads.
-Graduation Group Project
+## Backend Part of Website on Java for a Second Hand Marketplace Where Users Can Post Ads for the Things They Want to Resell
 </div>

 <div id="badges" align="center">